CH Ranivali Coolwater Jewel CD JH WDX CGC 12/7/2000 – 12/23/2016

 Enough time has passed for me to finally post this.
 My dear sweet Kenda has left to travel over the Rainbow Bridge.
 She had a heart of gold and would do anything for me.
 She brought me to the world of Dock Diving!
 Kenda started out as a decent jumper but soon started jumping less and less.
 I retired her from Dock Diving even thou she loved it so.
 She would continue if i wanted her to.

 She was a true protector!
 My car was her car!
-I could leave all the windows open, go into a store with her in it and I wouldn’t have to worry about a thing!
+I could leave all the windows open, go into a store leaving her in our car.
+No one would come near my car.
+A true protector!

 Kenda brought 3 beautiful litters into this world.
 One of the best mama dogs ever!
 I never knew that mamas have favorites until her!